compscied/map-reduce/README.md

 # Map-Reduce Tutorials and Exercises
-- Work in progress
+- work in progress
-- simple map-reduce example
+- simple map-reduce examples